blind-oracle/riemann-relay/README.md

 Although that can be done in Riemann itself, this service is simpler, probably faster and lightweight (no Java)

 ## Features
-* Receive event batches in Riemann Protobuf format (see *riemann.proto*) on multiple IPs/Ports, currently TCP only
+* Receive event batches in Riemann Protobuf format (see *riemann.proto*) using TCP
+* Receive events in Riemann JSON format using Websocket API
 * Convert Riemann events to Carbon metrics using flexible field mapping syntax
 * Send events in configurable batch sizes to any number of Riemann/Carbon targets
 * Different target selection algorithms: